BartJongejan/Bracmat/README.md

       OpenVMS makefile.

-* web
+* WebAssembly

    All that is needed to create a version of Bracmat that runs in a browser.

     * bracmatJS.html

-      Bracmat compiled to Javascript using emscripten, embedded in a single HTML-page.
+      Bracmat compiled to WebAssembly and Javascript using emscripten, embedded in a single HTML-page.
 Nice for toy scripts, slow.

     * editbracmatjs.bra

-      A Bracmat script that edits the output of the emscripten C-to-Javascript compiler and creates a HTML page containing Javascript embodying Bracmat.
+      A Bracmat script that edits the output of the emscripten C-to-Javascript compiler and creates a HTML page that also contains a large amount of WebAssembly and a sliver of Javascript.
+The result is bracmatJS.html.

     * emscriptenHowToHTML.sh